-Discovery shows Recurrent Implantation Failure (RIF) is rare; Women with euploid embryos have high chance of pregnancy
+Discovery shows Recurrent Implantation Failure (RIF) is rare; Women with euploid embryos have a high chance of pregnancy.

-Study highlights how IVF advances translate into patient success
+The study below highlights how IVF advances translate into patient success.

 In a study analyzing 4,515 patients who had up to three consecutive Single Embryo Transfers (SET) of chromosomally-normal, or euploid, embryos, 94.9% achieved a pregnancy.
 Implantation, or pregnancy, rates were highest for the first transfer for a euploid embryo: it stood at 69.4%.
 Implantation rates for the second euploid transfer were 59.3% and for the third, 59.2%.